50 Wonderful Things to Do Once Your Teen Has Left Home

 Train for a 5K, 10K or even a Marathon now that you have the time to go for long runs.
 (Twenty20 @klovestorun)

-1. Jump on the pickleball bandwagon; this game was designed for people like us.
+1. Jump on the pickleball bandwagon.
+This game was designed for people like us.
 You don’t need to be an athlete or even in great shape to start having fun.
+Take this up with a few friends and it can become a regular social fixture in your life.

 2. Hikes or walks.
 No equipment, no planning, and studies consistently show us how good this is for our health.